tgreiser/compare-api-encodings/README.md

 ### Conclusions

+In my non-scientific testing:

+- bson encoding ran the fastest
+- protobuf was the smallest, beating bson by a hair
+- XML is considered harmful

 Binary encoded formats can hurt human readability, but they are optimized for processing and transmission.
-If you are dealing with binary data, human readability is probably not a large concern. labix.org/v2/mgo/bson looks like the winner to me.
-Idomatic Go, no external dependencies or extra steps and great performance.
+If you are dealing with binary data, human readability is probably not a large concern.
+Either bson or protobuf would be a great choice for high performance APIs that need to handle binary data.
 If you are curious, you can open the output files in a hex editor to check out how the data is encoded.